VeerSingh0001/Arcade-Game/README.md

 # The-Famous-Arcade-Game
-It is a GUI based The Famous Arcade Game build in Python.
+It is a GUI-based The Famous Arcade Game build in Python.